You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 From August, employers will need to share with the Government the cost of paying salaries (the percentage of which is to be confirmed) and the scheme should continue for all sectors and regions of the country but with greater flexibility to support the transition back to work.
 Employers currently using the scheme may potentially be able to bring furloughed employees back to work on a part time basis.

-The UK Government has introduced a new Statutory Sick Pay Rebate Scheme (SSPRS) designed to repay employers the current rate of Statutory Sick Pay (SSP) which they pay to employees (and former employees) for periods of sickness from 13 March 2020.
+The UK Government has introduced a new Statutory Sick Pay Rebate Scheme (SSPRS) designed to repay employers the current rate of Statutory Sick Pay (SSP) which they pay to employees (and former employees) for periods of sickness from 13 March 2020 or 16 March 2020 if the employee was shielding.
 The SSPRS will cover up to two weeks of SSP starting from an employee's first day of sickness if they have the coronavirus or if they are self-isolating.

 Workers are permitted to take statutory leave to support 'essential health and social care services' through volunteering where their employer has ten or more employees.
 Workers must provide at least three working days' notice and produce a certificate certifying their involvement as a volunteer, along with the dates they will be volunteering.